Sklaveman/T1D_ML_project/README.md

 conda env create -f environment.yml
 # environment activation
 conda activate name_of_the_env
-# than you can run the notebook of python script in created environment
+# than you can run the notebook or the python script in the created environment
 ```